lk-geimfari/lk-geimfari.github.io/_posts/2020-07-05-a-few-thoughts-about-naming.md

 In this article, we will talk about code that is the exact opposite of the one described above - about code that was written in a hurry, irresponsibly, and thoughtlessly.
-This article is a small confession, because I, like any other programmer, have also written such code in the past.
+This article is a small confession, because I, like any other programmer, have also written such code in the past (in fact, I still write the bad code sometimes, though refactoring makes it much better).

 This is nothing terrible as long as we understand that we need to work on it.

 This article is translate of my article from [harb.com](https://habr.com/ru/post/508238/) so,